 In animals, the bacterial enzyme urease is the main actor in ammonia formation.
 It is located in the intestine with the highest activity in cecum and colon as well as in animals’ feces.
 Here it functions as a transformer of urea in ammonia which is released in the environment.
-In addition to impairing the welfare of the animal, the released ammonia inevitably leads to inferior performance, inefficient feed conversion and burdens the immune system.
-At high concentrations, aerial ammonia causes irritation of the mucosal membrane of the respiratory tract, which in turn increases the animals’ susceptibility to bacterial infections.
-The animal becomes more susceptible for respiratory diseases like rhinitis or pneumonia, which increases veterinary costs and diminishes performance.
+In addition to impairing the welfare of the animal, the released ammonia may lead to inferior performance and inefficient feed conversion.
+At high concentrations, aerial ammonia may cause irritation of the mucosal membrane of the respiratory tract, which in turn can reduce the animals' resilience.

 As shown in a trial of the HBLFA Gumpenstein (Austria), ammonia concentrations over 40 ppm may result in …

 - a prolonged fattening period by up to 6 days,

 - reduced daily weight gain by max 7 % and in addition,

 - feed conversion ratio worsens by max 9 %.

 Not a good basis for truly successful animal husbandry.

 |Aerial NH3 content (ppm)||Effects|

 |6||Start of corrosion of mucosa in eyes and respiratory tract|

 |25||Exposure threshold limit value for workers (for 8h exposure) (NIOSH)|